wxcctechsummit/holcct2100/labslive/lab4.md

 > Optionally, add more predefined chat responses for a more realistic scenario when testing

-## 6. Test Chat customer and agent experience
+## 3. Test Chat customer and agent experience

+embed video

 - Navigate to an HTML+Javascript online editor like [this](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic){:target="_blank"}